 Irrespective of gender, many of those in leadership positions have had to invest more in building flexibility into their teams whilst offering a more empathetic approach to supporting employees in the face of adversity.
 These workplace changes are underlined with the mounting pressure of maintaining and growing sales and structure, which for many businesses, have suffered over the last 12 months.

-However, there are benefits to flexible working, which the UK Government has acknowledged.
+However, there are benefits of flexible working arrangements, which the UK Government has rightfully acknowledged.
 On 5 March, Rt Hon Liz Truss MP, in her capacity as the Minister for Women and Equalities, called for employers across the UK to make flexible working a standard option for employees.
 Truss argued that such a move would help level-up the UK, reduce geographic inequality, and boost women’s opportunities as we emerge from the COVID-19 pandemic.

 Though this sentiment from the UK Government is positive, employers and corporate occupiers were already considering flexible working en-masse.
 The pandemic has just served to supercharge this process.
 It is worth noting, however, that all employees currently have a legal right to request flexible working – not just parents and carers.
 Accordingly, we have seen a recent shift among occupiers toward the ‘hub-and-spoke’ office model, which may accelerate further as a result of this trend towards agile working and government announcement.